 This generates noise by over-driving the mike; not good for the mike; not particularly pleasant to hear.
 Besides, the moisture is bad for the mike.
 Better to make an introductory comment or welcome which can serve as a sound level check.

 Keep them well lubricated and not over tightened.
 Someone will always be fiddling with them.
 For varied users, it helps to have one person do all settings.
 Pointing the mike sideways and having the speakers stand beside the mike often works for various heights.
 A boom attachment to a mike stand can simplify height adjustments for varied users, especially children.
 Teach mike etiquette so people know where to adjust the mike.
+The sound engineer can often encourage correct use by aiming the mike at 45 degrees or more vertical so performers speak over rather than at the mike.

 A mike switch is the source of much agony.
 It is often in the wrong position and is always fiddled with.
 If you have someone operating the sound equipment, they should be the one to enable mikes and set levels.
 Eliminate the switches by bypassing them or taping them over.
 Momentary mute (cough) switches are useful in some situations.